ESAB (ESAB)

 Share Repurchases

-- On August 13, 2024, ESAB's Board of Directors authorized a stock repurchase program to acquire up to five million shares of the company's common stock.
+- In August 2024, ESAB's Board of Directors authorized a new stock repurchase program for up to 5 million shares of the company's common stock.

 Share Issuance